 Jacob excelled at physical chemistry classes and was asked to join Dr. Hammer’s lab.
 He was immediately given the challenge of designing and building a time-of-flight mass spectrometer with the eventual goal of using it to perform infrared spectroscopy on mass selected molecules and clusters.
 “Alongside all of the practical knowledge involving vacuum systems, lasers, and electronics that I picked up during the project, Dr. Hammer helped me improve my scientific communication ability, project management skills, and even my resilience through failures.”

-After graduation, Jacob earned his Ph.D. in chemistry at Johns Hopkins University.
-As a postdoc at the University of Chicago, Jacob is expanding his expertise to include interfacial physics by studying molecular beam-surface interactions.
-His goal is to remain in academia and build a productive research group.
+After graduation, Jacob earned his PhD in chemistry at Johns Hopkins University.
+As a postdoc at the University of Chicago, Jacob expanded his expertise to include interfacial physics by studying molecular beam-surface interactions.
+He is currently a Space Research Scientist at the NASA Goddard Space Flight Center.

 Why study chemistry at UM?
 “The department was a very positive environment for me.
 I was prepared well academically and I was able to do rewarding experimental work as an undergraduate.
 I genuinely felt that all the faculty I interacted with cared about my future and they would always make time to talk to me about both academic and non-academic issues.”